carlnotsagan/carlnotsagan.github.io/resources.md

 <div class="home">

 <h1 class="page-heading"><b><u>Fellowship Applications</u></b></h1>
-Here I will offer unsolicited advice on how to prepare a successful graduate school fellowship application in the hopes that this can be used as a tool by those in future application cycles. <br><br>
+Here I will offer unsolicited advice on how to prepare a successful graduate school fellowship application.
+I will use my two recently successful applications to the NSF GRFP Fellowship and the FORD Foundation Predoctoral Fellowship as examples.
+I am not claiming that my process or essays are the definitive answer to a successful application.
+Instead, I hope that they can be used as tools for those looking to prepare a strong, competitive application.
+<br><br>

 <b> The NSF Graduate Research Fellowship </b> <br>
 There is great advice for preparing your application at Alex Lang's